-Drink plenty of water too, even if you feel you can’t go far from the bathroom these days.
+Drink plenty of water too – even if you feel you can’t go too far from the bathroom these days.

-You may think it’s a bit early to be organising a prenatal visit with your doctor.
+You might think it’s a bit early to be organising a prenatal visit with your doctor, but it isn’t.

-But it’s important you consider your options for pregnancy and birth care early on.
+It’s important to start to consider your options for pregnancy and birth care.

-Depending on what’s available in your area, options like private midwifery or birth centres may be popular and have long waiting lists.
+Depending on what’s available in your area, options like private midwifery or birth centres might be popular, and have long waiting lists.

 Because you’re still in the early stages of pregnancy, you might feel decidedly like your normal self.

-However, by 6 weeks pregnant most women find they start feeling one or more of the signs of pregnancy, such as:
+However, by 6 weeks pregnant most women start to experience one or more of the signs of pregnancy, such as:

 - Nausea and vomiting